 Atlanta Workers’ Compensation Attorneys Can Help You

 If you are injured in the workplace, you have a right to workers’ compensation payments.
 Even if you technically caused the accident by some mistake or neglect, the law is clear that your employer is liable because of a government policy that demands employers take affirmative steps to prevent accidents.
 While workers do make mistakes, these sometimes are a product of poor training, poor supervision, and a work culture that does not take safety procedures very seriously.
 So don’t allow guilt over a mistake to stop you from filing your claim.
-Call the attorneys at the Bader Law Firm.
+Call the attorneys at the Bader Scott Injury Lawyers.
 We will assess your case and make sure you get the compensation you need until you are able to get back to work.